brandongallagher1999/1337x-Bot/README.md

 1. Go to root folder and create "config.json"
 ```
 {
-  "config" : "your token goes in this string"
+  "token" : "your token goes in this string"
 }
 ```